kotlincook/gameoflife/README.md

 * Furthermore, it uses functional collection elements instead of loops and does not need mutable types.

-It is not surprising that the code has become very readable through these rules.
+It is not surprising that the code has become very readable due to these rules.

 ## Setup